overwolf/overwolf.github.io/docs/topics/validate-your-manifest.md

 ## Automated schema validation

-To better follow a modern practices of CI and CD, we strongly recommend you to automate the validation process using your prefered tools.
+To better follow the modern practices of CI and CD, we strongly recommend you to automate the validation process using your preferred tools.

 We demonstrate here how to do that using one of the popular npm schema validation packages, called <a href="https://www.npmjs.com/package/ajv-cli" target="_blank">ajv-cli</a>.
-In addition, **the exmaples here are tested in the terminal of Visual Studio Code**.
+Also, **the examples here are tested in the terminal of Visual Studio Code**.

-the steps which developers should take in order to validate their manifest.json automatically:
+The steps which developers should take to validate their manifest.json automatically:

 ### 1. Install the npm package